-The OP QE will support also the projects, whose auxiliary goal will be creation of new jobs and, at the same time, the principle of equity between men and women and elimination of horizontal gender segregation in the jobs market.
+The OP QE will support also the projects, whose auxiliary goal will be creation of new jobs and, at the same time, the principle of equity between men and women for example: in a non-discriminatory equal pay for men and women for equal work of the same quality and elimination of horizontal and vertical gender segregation in the jobs market.
 The horizontal principle Equality between men and women will be set as condition for selection of operations from OP QE in the call for applications and this condition will be further defined in relevant managing documentation of OP QE.